Skip to main content

 • All entrance fees included

-• Airport taxes included
+• local taxes

 Not Included:

-• Entry Visa,
+• Entry visa

-• Customary tips to driver & guides,
+• Customary tips to driver & guides

-• Dinner & drinks
+• Evening Dinner & drinks

 • Travel insurance.